 Robe opened it's doors in 2006, pioneering the now iconic Chancery Lane Bendigo.

 Hello 2006 and I wanted to start any business in Chancery Lane.
 At the time, I was part of the beauty team at Jools for Jim and we enjoyed our lunch breaks in the deserted lane way.
-I thought Chancery Lane was beautiful and its potential as a destination in its own right, made me anxious.
+I thought Chancery Lane was beautiful and its untapped potential as a destination in its own right, made me anxious.
 I have a science/IT background so hospitality was never a consideration; plus things always seem to fall on me in kitchens.
 Genetic engineering dictated my passion for shopping and a clothing boutique was an opportunity where life experience could be drawn from, to romance its inception.
 I thought.

 Robe opened the year before the GFC hit.
 I believe this was a blessing however.
-I know no different than this economic climate and I've never allowed myself complacency.
+I know no different than the economic climate I've sailed and I've never allowed myself complacency.
 It's a really tough gig this retail stuff.
 But it always has been.

 I worry that I'm bad at 'business'.
 Have I invested too much of my heart into the store?
 I find it conflicting at times to make business based decisions.
 When visitor’s kids swing off the racks and are rough with the lolly machine, race each other with lidless texta's in hand, climb the counter and play with my product, I feel like they're messing up my room at home!
 But I suspect Small Business, Micro Business, is often like that.
 It's unequivocally personal, as is the manner in which you deliver your service and product.
 Perhaps in such a competitive marketplace this is in fact an advantage?
 Corporate regard customers as statistics, Small Business consider them people.
 We must.